Thigh Pain

 Book an assessment if thigh pain changes your walking or running, keeps coming back, follows a hard blow, or comes with bruising, swelling, numbness, tingling, or weakness.

-Seek urgent care if leg pain is sudden and severe, the calf is hot or swollen, the foot becomes pale or cold, or you have chest pain, breathing symptoms, fever, or major trauma.
+Seek urgent medical care if leg pain is sudden and severe, the calf or thigh is hot or swollen, the foot becomes pale or cold, or you have chest pain, breathing symptoms, fever, or major trauma.

 Thigh pain has many look-alike causes.
-A plan for a muscle strain may not suit hip arthritis, femoral nerve pain, or sciatica.
-A physiotherapist can check movement, strength, symptoms, and function, then explain the most likely source.
+A plan for a muscle strain may not suit hip arthritis, femoral nerve pain, meralgia paraesthetica, or sciatica.
+A physiotherapist can check movement, strength, symptom behaviour, and function, then explain the likely source and next steps.

 Treatment depends on the source, severity, and your goals.
 In many cases, a physiotherapist may suggest: